Can you use chalk paint in a sprayer? Today I’m sharing how to use chalk paint in a paint sprayer with this mismatched nightstand makeover.

 Can you Spray Chalk Paint with Other Sprayers?

-I have another Wagner paint sprayer (the Control Spray Double Duty paint sprayer) that does amazing with chalk paint.
+I have another Wagner paint sprayer (the Control Spray Double Duty paint sprayer) that sprays chalk paint once it’s thinned out enough.

 I also have an expensive professional grade paint sprayer that I spray chalk paint out of.